clayheaton/human-skeleton-graph-data-model/README.md

 If you make something with the data, let me know!
 I'd love to see it.

+Here are some things I would like to do with this data if I get time:

+- Average size & weight of each bone
+- General shape of each bone (if that's a thing) for visualization purposes
+- Joint types
+- Some type of model for pulling bones in the same region together in a sensible manner (this skull/face, for example)

 LICENSE: This repository and the data it contains are in the public domain.

 ----